 Facing Life, Facing Death

-This is an open discussion group that meets on the fourth Tuesday of each month from September through June from 1:30 to 3:30 pm in room L1.
+This is an open discussion group that meets on the fourth Tuesday of each month from September through June from 1:30 to 3:30 pm in Room L1.
 This group considers experiences of grief, aging and loss.
 Specific topics are decided by the group.
 Reading materials are available, and all ages are welcome.
 Feel free to bring a lunch.
-If you have questions, please contact Rev. Rachel Lonberg at firstname.lastname@example.org.
+If you have questions, please contact Rev. Rachel Lonberg for more information.

 The Study Group

 The Study Group meets to discuss a wide variety of books related to religion, philosophy and science, with topics chosen by members to reflect a diversity of interests in the sources and development of liberal religion.
-The Study Group meets the third Monday of each month from September through June.
+The Study Group meets once a month, usually on a Monday at 7:30 pm, September through June in Room 18.
 All are invited to join.
-Contact Tim Bartik for more information.
+Contact Kay Spade for more information.